mrtngv/NodeJS-Tutorial/07_Pipes and Pipe Chaining/README.md

 ## Pipes and Pipe Chaining

-*What a Pipes allow us to do is to taka a source stream, which is just a readable stream, and send it over to his destination,. which is just a writable stream.*
+*What a Pipes allow us to do is to taka a source stream, which is just a readable stream, and send it over to his destination,. which is just a writable stream*

 From '`./6/app.js'`, only modify the writing with a pipe.